software-mansion-labs/elixir_async_test/README.md

 +  async_test "my test" do
     assert true
    end
+ end
 ```

 Now, all the `async_test`s will run asynchronously regardless of the module.

+## Motivation

+TL;DR Async tests in a single module may be harmful, thus ExUnit doesn't support them, but in particular cases they're beneficial.

+ExUnit always runs tests in a single module synchronously (except of [parameterized tests](https://hexdocs.pm/ex_unit/ExUnit.Case.html#module-parameterized-tests)).
+[This PR](https://github.com/elixir-lang/elixir/pull/13283) was an attempt to change it, but, as described there, it didn't bring improvement to examined projects.

+Sometimes, though, async tests in a single module help a lot.
+One example is [Boombox](https://github.com/membraneframework/boombox), where there's a lot of IO-bound, independent tests, and no reason to move them to different modules.
+Another one is [Popcorn](https://github.com/software-mansion/popcorn), where tests are CPU-bound, but also independent and very unevenly distributed across modules.

 ## Authors